Radha Bartake

-Radha Bartake is an Indian actress, model and beauty queen.
+Radha Bartake (born 1959) is an Indian actress, model and beauty queen.

 Early life

 Radha was born in 1959 in Military Hospital, Panaji, Goa, India in the year 1959.

 Career and pageantry

 Miss Goa 1973-1974

 At the age of 14, she won Miss Goa in 1973–74.

 Femina Miss India

 After winning Miss Goa in the year 1973, she participated in Femina Miss India 1974 contest where she came second.
 She was crowned Femina Teen Princess India and was chosen to represent India at International Teen Princes contest held in Venezuela.

 International Teen Princess 1974

 After being crowned Femina Teen Princess India 1974 she was sent to International Teen Princess.
 Where she took first place.
 She became first Indian to win International Teen Princess.
 The event was held in Caracas, Venezuela on 27 July 1974.

 Seventeen countries participated in the event.

 Career as Film Actress

 Later she turned as Indian film actress and made Bollywood debut in the film Sajan Bina Suhagan.
 She worked in many films.
 She worked in Marathi movies also.
 She became well known by the name 'Radha' or 'Kasturi'.

 Today her fascination for sea shells and pets has become her favourite occupation.
 Along with her husband she runs a workshop in her home creating beautiful objects, souvenirs, and murals from sea-shells and terracotta.
 Into interior designing her creations can be viewed at the Taj chain of hotels, Goa handicrafts, Radisson, etc.